wasm-tool/rollup-plugin-rust/README.md

     // Allows you to customize the behavior for loading the .wasm file, this is for advanced users only!
     importHook: function (path) { return JSON.stringify(path); },

+    // Custom path to the wasm-pack binary.
+This is normally not needed,
-    // Allows you to define a custom path to wasm-pack.
+    // but it is useful if you have a custom build of wasm-pack.
-    // If the path starts with '~' it will be converted to `os.homedir()`
+    //
+    // `~` will be replaced with `$HOME`, for example:
-    // eg. "~/.cargo/bin/wasm-pack -> "/Users/user_name/.cargo/bin/wasm-pack"
+    // "~/.cargo/bin/wasm-pack" -> "/home/foo/.cargo/bin/wasm-pack"
     wasmPackPath: "node_modules/.bin/wasm-pack"
 })
 ```